rubygarage/rubygarage.github.com/slides/automation-qa/factory-bot.markdown

 end
 ```

-Then, run `bundle` to download and instal new gem
+Then, run `bundle install` to download and instal new gem

 ```bash
 $ bundle install